Apple’s 2017 MacBook Pro Could Satisfy The Naysayers

 “Last year’s big overhaul, which brought thinner and lighter designs and the exciting new Touch Bar, made the 2016 MacBook Pro Apple’s fastest-selling pro machine to date…This year’s MacBook Pro refresh could have an even greater impact, according to a report from China’s Economic Daily News.“

 2017 could be a landmark year for Apple.
 Not only is the Cupertino company updating its MacBook Pro series, but it looks like the iPad Pro series could see a refresh as well.
 According to Forbes, both the 12.9-inch and 9.7-inch versions of the Pro will likely see updated processors, updated screens, and even an updated optional Apple Pencil, which many already see as the best digital stylus on the market.
-Then, there is the major iPhone 8 update which will bring an OLED curved screen, wireless charging capabilities, and even something to do with augmented reality.
+Then, there is the major iPhone 8 update, which will bring an OLED curved screen, wireless charging capabilities, and even something to do with augmented reality.

 Which Apple product are you looking forward to the most in 2017?
 Let us know in the comments section.